-Our established areas feature suburbs with strong communities, low scale development and relatively affordable development, and good access to services.
-Consultation for the LSPS shows that residents of Liverpool's established suburbs have a strong desire for their areas to maintain their lowscale local character into the future.
+Our established areas feature suburbs with strong communities, low density and relatively affordable development, and good access to services.
+Consultation for the LSPS shows that residents of Liverpool's existing suburbs have a strong desire for their areas to maintain their low-density local character into the future.